 “I’d like to go home early.
 I’m feeling quite dizzy and am not sure why.”
 This is direct, convincing, and is always an appropriate reason to go home from work.

+Any good employer should respect your health and well-being, and send you home.
 Better yet, this excuse allows you to return the next day and say you’re feeling fine again!
 Whereas with some other medical symptoms you may report (like those coming up), an employer is more likely to follow up and ask how you’re doing over the next few days.

+Next, you can say that you’re feeling ill suddenly.
+You can report feeling sick in general, or feeling nauseous.
+Like the excuse above, this will allow you to leave work early, and most employers will not request a doctor’s note or expect you to attend a medical appointment for a simple illness like this.
 Note that feeling sick in general is a good excuse to call out of work before the workday, too.
 A good employer will not want somebody coming into the workplace and infecting other people with a cold/flu, and should grant you sick leave if you report symptoms such as coughing and sneezing.

 Of course, some employers and bosses are far from great.
 Use your best judgment with this excuse.
 If your boss is someone who pressures sick people to come to work anyway, then this may not be the best excuse for you.